kurtteichman/resident-dashboard/README.md

 #### NOTE: You must be on the Cornell VPN to utilize this web api

 ## WEB API:
-To obtain all of the radiologists, do a GET request to http://<redacted>/num_ext/resident_dash/getRadiologists
+To obtain all of the radiologists, do a GET request to http://127.0.0.1/num_ext/resident_dash/getRadiologists.
+127.0.0.1 is a placeholder ipaddress

 i.e.
 ```